-Israeli students used variety of examples of functions to explain their responses; several of them (e.g., constant functions; uncalculated functions) were reported in the literature as being difficult for students to understand as legitimate examples of functions (Leinhardt et al., 1990; Markovits et al., 1986).
+Israeli students used a variety of examples of functions to explain their responses; several of them (e.g., constant functions; uncalculated functions) were reported in the literature as being difficult for students to understand as legitimate examples of functions (Leinhardt et al., 1990; Markovits et al., 1986).
 Compared to the Israeli students, the English students' exemplification was much more limited in scope.
 The difference in example provision, as well as indicating limited experience (Watson & Mason, 2005), could also be an indication of the relative use of examples in teaching, so that these Israeli students might be more habituated to giving counterexamples to refute while English students give examples to illustrate understanding (Watson & Mason, 2005).
 It could reflect the English pedagogic focus on informal assessment for which giving examples is a common tactic used by teachers to evaluate understanding across the whole class; or it could reflect that only well-behaved algebraic functions are named as such initially, so they have no counter-examples.
 We cannot say that English students did not understand the logic of counter-examples; it is more likely that they had none available from their experience.

-It seems as if the Israeli students were more able to consider a variety of views, both correspondence and covariation, under the umbrella of an association of functions with relations between variables.
-The English students were mainly only able to consider a point-wise view of functions (Even, 1990), shifting to a correspondence view by year [12].
+It seems as if the Israeli students considered a variety of views, both correspondence and covariation, under the umbrella of an association of functions with relations between variables.
+The English students mainly only considered a point-wise view of functions (Even, 1990), shifting to a correspondence view by year [12].
 However, functions are not introduced by name to them until years [10/11] apart from being used as 'function machines', so we conjecture that whereas Israeli students had many experiences to which the word 'function' was attached, English students may have had similar experiences, but without the unifying word 'function'.
 The repertoire available to younger Israeli students, and their willingness to draw on a personal example space for counter examples, supports our conjecture about their richer example spaces being the result of the different curriculum.
 Students were able to build a varied example space when the label of 'functions' was used continually, providing a concept space that can be gradually populated with successively more sophisticated examples accreting around the word.

-Indeed, our analysis of other tasks (Ayalon, Lerman, & Watson, 2014a,b; Ayalon, Watson, & Lerman, first online) shows that some English students were able to handle covariation as relative change in variables successfully in sequential tasks, and as a qualitative sense of instantaneous rate of change in contextual tasks, so it can be assumed that the word 'function' did not trigger these existing capabilities for them.
+Indeed, our analysis of other tasks (Ayalon, Lerman, & Watson, 2014a,b; Ayalon, Watson, & Lerman, first online) shows that 33 of these 40 English students had been able to handle covariation as relative change in variables successfully in a sequential task, and/or as a qualitative sense of instantaneous rate of change in contextual tasks, so it can be assumed that the word 'function' did not trigger these existing capabilities for them.
 Israeli students, having had a general introduction to functions of many kinds in year 7 had subsequently made more connections between the word and its various possible meanings.
-However, there was evidence of English students trying to fit their knowledge of sequences into the task: 5 talked about the function being the nth term of a sequence, and 2 described patterns in output being produced by functions, thus trying to connect sequences of output values with a process understanding of functions.
-This adaptability among English students was also seen in our analysis of another task, in which they had to adapt correspondence and/or covariation approaches to a task in an unfamiliar form (Ayalon, Lerman, & Watson, 2014a; Ayalon, Watson, & Lerman, first online).
+However, there was evidence of English students trying to fit their knowledge of sequences into the task in this study: 5 talked about the function being the nth term of a sequence, and 2 described patterns in output being produced by functions, thus trying to connect sequences of output values with a process understanding of functions.
+This adaptability among English students was also seen in our analysis of another task, in which they had to adapt correspondence and/or covariation approaches to a task in an unfamiliar form.
+(Ayalon, Lerman, & Watson, 2014a; Ayalon, Watson, & Lerman, first online).
+37 of the present sample made suitable adaptations and 29 of these were successful.